snowman-repos/book/project_managers/README.md

 If the first part of this chapter sounded challenging, suggesting you need to be some kind of psychologist to resolve all your team members' personal issues, then you might think sitting down and drawing up a timeline will be easy.
 In fact, it's the hardest part of a web project manager's job.
 The sheer complexities of estimating and quoting timelines for web projects means you're going to do it wrong... ***a lot***.
 Just try a Google search for the phrase "how can I stop completing web projects on time?".

-There are so many variables that make it difficult to plan timings accurately, for example:
+There are so many reasons for it being difficult to plan web project timings accurately, for example:

 * new untested technologies, tools, and techniques
 * loosely defined scope